gitlabhq/gitlabhq/doc/ci/environments.md

 1. Navigate to **Operations > Environments**.
 1. Click on the environment.
-1. On the page that lists the deployment history for the environment, click the:
+1. In the deployment history list for the environment, click the:
-   - **Rollback** button against a previously successful deployment, to roll back to that deployment.
+   - **Retry** button next to the last deployment, to retry that deployment.
-   - **Retry** button against the last deployment, to retry that deployment.
+   - **Rollback** button next to a previously successful deployment, to roll back to that deployment.

 NOTE: **Note:**
 The defined deployment process in the job's `script` determines whether the rollback succeeds or not.